HSLdevcom/jore4-jore3-importer/README.md

 the error message says that it cannot find a database object, the problem is that the script which creates the source MSSQL database (_docker/mssql_init/populate.sql_) was changed.
 You can solve this problem by running the command:
 `./development.sh recreate` at command prompt.

+---

+## Jore3 stop import script

+### How to use

+Modify the `importer.py` script by redefining the source database details and the target graphql address and admin secret.
+By default the script runs from the local jore3 test database and uses the base local Jore4 Hasura instance as the target.

+### Requirements

+You need to run the `import.py` script using Python 3 and it requires the following libraries:

+- pymssql
+- requests
+- simplejson

+They can be installed by running `pip install -r requirements.txt`